Code-512/Amicis/README.md

 + Service seekers and service providers could receive ratings based upon their experiences.
 + Background checks for service providers.
 + Service seekers may suggest a service needed.
++ Service providers will be able to review their ratings and modify their profiles.